Absorption (pharmacology)

 Absorption is the journey of a drug travelling from the site of administration to the site of action.

 The drug travels by some route of administration (oral, topical-dermal, etc.) in a chosen dosage form (e.g., tablets, capsules, or in solution).
 Absorption by some other routes, such as intravenous therapy, intramuscular injection, enteral nutrition, is even more straightforward and there is less variability in absorption and bioavailability is often near 100%.
 Intravascular administration does not involve absorption, and there is no loss of drug.
 The fastest route of absorption is inhalation.

-Absorption is a primary focus in drug development and medicinal chemistry, since a drug must be absorbed before any medicinal effects can take place.
+Absorption is a primary focus in drug development and medicinal chemistry, since a drug must be absorbed before any medicinal effects can occur.
 Moreover, the drug's pharmacokinetic profile can be easily and significantly changed by adjusting factors that affect absorption.

 Dissolution

 Oral ingestion is the most common route of administration of pharmaceuticals.
 Passing through the esophagus to the stomach, the contents of the capsule or tablet are absorbed by the GI tract.
 The absorbed pharmaceutical is then passed through the liver and kidneys.

 The rate of dissolution is a key target for controlling the duration of a drug's effect, and as such, several dosage forms that contain the same active ingredient may be available, differing only in the rate of dissolution.
 If a drug is supplied in a form that is not readily dissolved, it may be released gradually and act for longer.
 Having a longer duration of action may improve compliance since the medication will not have to be taken as often.
 Additionally, slow-release dosage forms may maintain concentrations within an acceptable therapeutic range over a longer period, whereas quick-release dosage forms may have sharper peaks and troughs in serum concentration.

 The rate of dissolution is described by the Noyes–Whitney equation as shown below: